atmsillinois/module-1-part-2-using-github-workflows-Key-Roberson/README.md

 # Rectangle Area Calculator 🟦

 This repository contains a simple Python script that calculates the area of a rectangle based on user input.
-It was created as part of ATMS 523 Assignment 1 to demonstrate basic Python functionality and GitHub workflows.
+It was created in Visual Studio as part of ATMS 523 Assignment 1 to demonstrate basic Python functionality and GitHub workflows.

 ## 🚀 How to Run